mikelangelo-project/scotty-workload-csdc/README.md

 [![N|Solid](https://www.gwdg.de/GWDG-Theme-1.0-SNAPSHOT/images/gwdg_logo.svg)](https://nodesource.com/products/nsolid)

 ## Overview
 [Cloudsuite] is a benchmark suite for cloud service.
-By using this implementation you can run a [Data Caching] benchmar kon multiple server using overlay network on docker swarm.
+By using this implementation you can run a [Data Caching] benchmark on multiple server using overlay network on docker swarm.

 ## Prerequisites
   - At least 3 Worker/Host (One Key Value Store Host, One Swarm Manager Host, One Swarm Client Host)